Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01d_OpenItems.md

   This field is empty.

-  When a booking or an account is selected, the account/contra account details, as well as their current balances, are displayed under the entry line.
+  When a posting or an account is selected, the account/contra account details, as well as their current balances, are displayed under the input line.
 The information provided in these fields is read-only.

   - *Contra account*
   This field displays the selected contra account.
 This field is read-only.